YufanSongVertin/sql-explanation-system/SQLExplain/README.md

 cd sql-explainer
 ```

-Install dependencies(or you can run the WebUI.bat which automatically installs all and open the WebUI):
+Install dependencies(or you can run the WebUI which automatically installs all and open the WebUI):

 ```bash
 pip install -r requirements.txt